Lessons

 - Playing the viola or violin is hard enough!
 Why make it harder by depriving yourself of the rewards of your hard work?
 Playing music with others - yes, even if it's "just" online - is the one of the best, most meaningful musical experiences you can have.
 It provides inspiration, motivation, encouragement and a drive to improve.
 It is fun to work hard with other people, show off what you've learned, and cheer each other on.
 It's boring, tedious and depressing to only ever improve yourself alone, and never show anyone but your teacher the results of your work.

 - Are there materials fees?
 You will need to purchase or rent a good quality instrument outift of the proper size.
 Please bring any instrument to me for inspection before purchasing it.
 (Beware the "VSO"!)
-You are responsible for instrument maintenance (I will recommend qualified repairpersons when necessary), and you are responsible for obtaining the sheet music and audio recordings recommended at the lessons.
+You are responsible for instrument maintenance (I will recommend qualified repairpersons when necessary), and you are responsible for obtaining the sheet music, audio recordings, and any other accessories (music stands, metronome, tuner, etc.) recommended at the lessons.

 - Are there any performance fees?
 For performances of any kind, please plan to pay your accompanist for any extra rehearsal time that I don't provide for you.
 Concert hall rental and other sundry fees for my recitals are included in your tuition rate, except for the SMAC-LA graduation concerts or SMAC-OC festival concerts, which do require an extra fee.

-- So you teach both viola and violin?
+- So you're a violist, but you teach both viola and violin?

-- Distance lessons can be arranged online if the student and practice partner are up to taking a lesson but may be contagious (or need to stay home to keep an ill or contagious family member out of my music studio).
+- Distance lessons can be arranged online if the student and practice partner are up to taking a lesson.

 - Video consultations, including customized feedback and practice recordings, can be arranged if a live online lesson is not practical.